CURENT/andes/docs/source/index.rst

     Getting started
     ^^^^^^^^^^^^^^^

     New to ANDES?
 Check out the getting started guides.
-They contain a tutorial to the ANDES command-line interface, scripting usages, as well as ways to configure ANDES and work with cases files.
+They contain tutorials to the ANDES command-line interface, scripting usages, as well as guides to configure ANDES and work with case files.

     +++